nova225/social_site/README.md

   -adding and removing friends,
   -making and retrieving posts on newsfeed visible to friends lists.

 First project as part of an Udemy course designed to create a working social-media website such as Facebook, completely from scratch.
 I used this as an overview of what is actually needed to make a complex working website.
 Since, I've learned other ways created to ease and simplify website development.
+I am using XAMPP to setup a local webserver and MySQL database.